Schedule 2022

 CRAFT

-300 A hand knitted or crocheted stuffed toy
+300 A hand knitted or crocheted piece of dolls clothing

-309 Any item of craft made from wood, metal or plastic
+309 Any item of craft made from wood, metal, glass or plastic

 310 An item of sugar craft